v0idcat/arch_v86/README.md

 *Tested on Ubuntu 22.04*

-1. Run [`setup.sh`](docs/setup.sh.md) for the full setup.
+1. Run [`setup.sh`](docs/setup.sh.md) `<OUTPUT_DIR>` to install the project under the specified directory.
 2. Inside the newly created `v86` directory, run `python2 tools/RangeHTTPServer.py` to host the files.

-Note that this will set everything up under the current user's `Documents/arch_v86/` folder, and assumes that you `git clone`'d this repo to `Documents/`.
-While this script will require you to not run it with `sudo` privileges, the current user still needs to be able to issue `sudo` commands.
+Note that while this script will require you to not run it with `sudo` privileges, the current user still needs to be able to issue `sudo` commands.

 Below you will find information pertaining to how everything is set up, and how you may modify certain aspects of this project, including the arch image, to fit your needs.